james-t-larson/neutral-times-api/taskell.md

     * [ ] When requesting categories, it should get all Articles (for the day) in that category
     * [ ] Should be some main categorues
     * [ ] I don't want to needlessly write articles.
 See if I can write articles when they are clicked?
-- Prompt should be changed to reduce emotional language.
-    * [ ] The current prompt have content that makes it easy to detect as an ai.
-    * [ ] The old prompt is to complex.
-Reduce complexity
 - Event Registry should not create more than 10 articles at a time
 - Github actions should build on merge to main
     > Tests are run locally and in develop before merge to main